thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 should use to fulfill their cryptographic needs.
-By using a deterministic algorithm, Origins can more easily predict the effects of a Key rotation and implement grace periods, soak times, etc., without modifications to a Key Directory’s protocol.
+By using a deterministic algorithm, Origins can more easily predict the effects of a Key rotation and implement grace periods, soak times, etc., without modifications to a Key Directory's protocol.

 Key Selection Algorithm:

 1. Remove keys which cannot satisfy a request.
-E.g., their not-after fields are in the past, their not-before fields are in the future, or they don’t have the necessary cryptographic properties, etc.
+E.g., their not-after fields are in the past, their not-before fields are in the future, or they don't have the necessary cryptographic properties, etc.
 2. If a not-before field exists, sort the remaining keys by their not-before field in descending order.